 The Use of Relative Valuation Methods in Investment Arbitration

-This chapter sets out how relative valuations methods, otherwise known as comparables or multiples valuation methods, are applied, and considers their usefulness in arbitration contexts.
+This article sets out how relative valuations methods, otherwise known as comparables or multiples valuation methods, are applied, and considers their usefulness in arbitration contexts.
 It goes on to review investment arbitration awards in which tribunals considered the use of relative valuation methods.

 - Differences in the use of relative valuation methods in commercial contexts and in investment arbitration

-- The reliability of valuation conclusions based on comparables valuation methods relative to discounted cash-flow analysis
+- The reliability of valuation conclusions based on comparables valuation methods relative to discounted cash flow analysis

 - Practical difficulties in the application of relative valuation methods